-Aside from customer concerns re transactions already completed, LBC's online/ digital assets are also utilized for bookings/sales, and marketing of LBC ecommerce services.
+Aside from customer concerns re transactions already completed, LBC's online/ digital assets are also utilized for bookings/sales, and marketing of LBC e-commerce services.
 Customer interactions are faster, easily accessible, more personalized, convenient and cost-effective.

 The CCM team always "goes the extra mile" for the customer.
 Our people are encouraged to take stock and accountability of all their customer interactions.
-CCM is evolving beyond customer servicing alongside the CCM is 100% operational in spite of the pandemic and various quarantine situations digital transformation program of the company.
+CCM is evolving beyond customer servicing alongside the digital transformation program of the company.
 It is slowly opening up more digital channels for better access and customer convenience given the commitment to serve customers to the best of our ability and availability.